 Interviews are a marathon for both companies and candidates.
 If you are a new company, finding and convincing the talents who can help build your company is a mountain to climb.
 The work to find the right person amongst hundreds of applications for a position is no less challenging for a global company.
 Even though it’s a challenge for everyone to find the right fit, it doesn’t mean the process has to be painful.
 Every candidate you encounter as an in-house recruiter is an opportunity to build a new relationship.
-Having worked for companies such as Yelp and Disney prior to joining Passbase, I’m building on my thoughts on diversity and conducting better interviews to share how we have created a more human-centric interview process to build a long-term talent pipeline based on human relationships.
+Having worked for companies such as Yelp and Disney prior to joining Passbase, I’m building on my thoughts on diversity and conducting better interviews to share how we have created a more human-centric interview process (and not “following the script interviews”) to build a long-term talent pipeline based on human relationships.

 - A fit for the role